tapsandswipes/FutureResult/README.md

 A tiny library with a very simple implementation of Futures.

-I made this library mainly for fun and learning purposes and I end up using it for some of my projects.
+I made this library mainly for fun and to learn how Futures work, and I ended up using it for some of my projects.